 What Should I Do if My Dog Ate Grass Sprayed with Weed Killer

-It’s no secret that dogs love to eat grass, and your own pet is presumably no exception.
+It’s no secret that dogs love to eat grass, and your pet is presumably no exception.
 This is perfectly normal canine behavior, but it can become awkward of the turf in questions has been treated with weed killer.
 In this instance, what should you do to protect your dog from harm?

 The first thing is to reach for your cell phone and make an appointment with the vet.
-There is every chance that this will not be necessary, but an animal healthcare professional will be able to offer advice of next steps over the telephone.
+There is every chance that this will not be necessary, but an animal healthcare professional will be able to offer advice on the next steps over the telephone.
 This could be critical, as time may of the essence.